1994 Texas lieutenant gubernatorial election: Primaries

-General Election Results
+General election

-Bullock won the election in a landslide against Lezar garnering a 22.96% lead over him, this was an outlier from other democrats statewide who saw much narrower races.
-Bullock, a popular incumbent despite his past controversies, was a conservative democrat and received the endorsements of numerous city newspapers across the state, in addition to his victories in ancestral democratic counties and big cities, Bullock saw significant support in rural, conservative counties as well.
+Bullock won the election in a landslide against Lezar garnering a 22.96% lead over him; this was an outlier from other Democrats statewide who saw much narrower races.
+Bullock, a popular incumbent despite his past controversies, was a conservative Democrat and received the endorsements of numerous city newspapers across the state, in addition to his victories in ancestrally Democratic counties and big cities, Bullock saw significant support in rural, conservative counties as well.